rusenask/mirage/docs/pages/api.rst

            session_id: session name to substitute within the cmdfile template, best to prefix this with scenario name if provided (optional)
        response: shows the list of commands (url, return_code) executed, see the Tracker page for responses

-   Typically command files are used to load stubs into the Stubo db, but you can run any supported commands from a file.
+   Typically command files are used to load stubs into the Mirage db, but you can run any supported commands from a file.

    stubo/api/exec/cmds?cmdfile=/static/cmds/demo/first.commands